Skip to content

 Introduction

-- Separation of UI and business logic.
-This allows teams that need to do redevelopment to reuse the UI to implement their own business logic.
-Readers can even use the
+1. Separation of UI and business logic.
+This allows teams that need to customize to reuse the UI to implement their own business logic.
+Readers can even use the turms-chat-demo-flutter project without the Turms server, but instead use their own self-developed IM server.

 Due to the numerous design patterns for Flutter applications, many applications lack a unified design, resulting in multiple conflicting designs within a single application, making the architecture look very chaotic.